msysbio/microbetag/docs/tutorials/local.md

 ```

-Now, you need to [download][1] the `config.yml` file that accompanies microbetag, to set the values to the required and optional arguments of your choice.
+Now, you need to [download][1] the `config.yml` file that accompanies `microbetag`, to set the values to the required and optional arguments of your choice.

 In this file, each argument has a `required` field that denotes whether it is mandatory to be set or not.